LoveDispenser/AutoWatering/README.md

-# LoveDispensers AutoWatering
+# LoveDispensers Automatic watering system + temperature and humidity measurement
-Automatic watering system + temperature and humidity measurement
+originally made for a spacebucket

 _________________________